antixenoinitiative/axiwiki/salvation-gauss.md

 ## Notes from Frontier

-The following information is taken from Discussions with CM Zac in the [Anti-Xeno Initiative Discord](https://discord.gg/bqmDxdm).
+The following information is taken from discussions with Community Manager Zac in the [Anti-Xeno Initiative Discord](https://discord.gg/bqmDxdm).

 - You don't need the message from Salvation to be able to participate.
 - You don't need previous participation with Salvation events to participate.